 - Page numbering: Number all text and back-matter pages of your manuscript consecutively throughout, from the first page to the last.
 Do not begin each new chapter or section at page 1.
 Do not include art in the numbering sequence.
 It is important that all endnotes be placed together in one file at the end of the manuscript, not at the end of each chapter.
 The same goes for other back-matter, like bibliography.

 - Artwork: Submit artwork, figures, and tables separately.
 Do not include them on your manuscript files, even if they have been generated by your word-processing program.
 If artwork was created in a graphics program, provide it on a separate file with program information.
 Indicate where each piece of art, table, etc., goes within the text by a reference such as [Illus.
 1 here].
 Number art consecutively throughout the manuscript, not chapter by chapter.

 - Your documents should be typed as simply and as consistently as possible.
 Do not try to style any elements or to “design” your manuscript.
 Avoid using multiple fonts, imported graphics, all caps, and extraneous keystrokes.
-Do not move the text around by using the spacebar or tab key.
-For more detailed information regarding specific elements of manuscript preparation, we suggest you refer to The Chicago Manual of Style, or consult your editor.
+Do not move the text around by using the spacebar.
+For more detailed information regarding specific elements of manuscript preparation, please refer to The Chicago Manual of Style, and follow their guidelines.